 My two boys think that maple syrup rules the universe so they basically let the Dutch Baby Puff Pancake take a swim in syrup.
 No matter what toppings you choose, this makes an ideal breakfast for a lazy Sunday morning.

 How to make the Best Dutch Baby Oven Pancake:

-- In a blender, whip up the remaining ingredients — eggs, milk, flour, sugar, salt and vanilla.
-Swirl the batter over the melted butter and place back in the oven.
+- In a blender, whip up the remaining ingredients -- eggs, milk, flour, sugar, salt, and vanilla.
+Swirl the batter over the melted butter and place it back in the oven.

 - Bake until the pancake begins to puff up and become fully cooked.
 Remove from the oven and serve immediately.
 Sprinkle with powdered sugar and top with your favorite toppings.